Adopted Date: 12-14-2010

 Appointment of Additional Officers for the UNM Health Sciences Center

-The Chancellor for Health Sciences may appoint such additional deans of the component colleges and schools of the HSC and/or officers of the HSC or the UNM Health System and such agents and employees as the Chancellor for Health Sciences may deem necessary, appropriate and advisable and may delegate to such deans and/or officers as is consistent with Regent policies and policies of the University that are applicable to the HSC.
+Upon the approval of the President of the University, the Chancellor for Health Sciences may appoint such additional deans of the component colleges and schools of the HSC and/or officers of the HSC or the UNM Health System and such agents and employees as the Chancellor for Health Sciences may deem necessary, appropriate and advisable and may delegate to such deans and/or officers as is consistent with Regent policies and policies of the University that are applicable to the HSC.

 Policies and Procedures for the UNM Health Sciences Center

-The Chancellor for Health Sciences may issue administrative policies and procedures related to HSC matters for the HSC and for the UNM Health System as long as the polices are not in conflict with policies in the Regents’ Policy Manual, Faculty Handbook, or the University Business Policies and Procedures Manual.
+The Chancellor for Health Sciences may issue administrative policies and procedures related to HSC matters for the HSC and for the UNM Health System as long as the polices are not in conflict with policies in the Regents’ Policy Manual, Faculty Handbook, or the University Administrative Policies and Procedures Manual.